domino-clj/domino/README.md

 (def ctx (atom (domino/initialize! schema {:total 0})))
 ```

-Initialize will the initial state of the engine (context).
+`initialize!` will create the initial state of the engine (context).
 This will contain the model, events, effects, event graph, and db (state).
 In our example we use an atom in order to easily update the state of the engine.

 4. Transact your external data changes